FREQUENTLY ASKED QUESTIONS

 A. Race results are posted online at Atlantic Chip.

 Q46.
-Will there be medical assistance available in the finish area?
+Will there be medical assistance available along the race routes and at the finish area?

-A. Yes. there will be qualified first aid personnel at the finish line.
+A. Yes. there will be qualified first aid personnel cycling along the race routes and also at the finish line.

 Q47.
-Will there be massages available in the finish area?
+Will there be massages available in the finish area Saturday and Sunday?

 A. Yes.